bigraph-toolkit-suite/bigraphs.grgen-bigraphs/paper.md

 Subgraph isomorphism is computationally more complex than graph isomorphism and is known to be NP-complete due to the combinatorial nature of finding subpatterns in graphs.
 Thus, graph rewriting is NP-complete [@bacci_FindingForestTree_2014].

-However, bigraphs require the matching and rewriting of two substructures; refer to Section "Background".
+However, bigraphs require the matching and rewriting of two substructures.
 Specifically, one substructure of a bigraph is a *forest*, which is relevant to the problem of locating forests in trees [@bacci_FindingForestTree_2014], while the other substructure is a *hypergraph*, which is associated with the subhypergraph matching problem.
-To date, practical bigraph matching primarily exists as a CSP implementation [@miculan_CSPImplementationBigraph_2014] or SAT-based algorithm [@sevegnani_SATBasedAlgorithm_2010] in the literature (refer also to Section "State of the Field").
+To date, practical bigraph matching primarily exists as a CSP implementation [@miculan_CSPImplementationBigraph_2014], or SAT-based algorithm [@sevegnani_SATBasedAlgorithm_2010] in the literature.

-However, GrGen.NET provides a universal framework written in C# implementing the so-called Single-Pushout (SPO) approach of graph rewriting for multigraphs (see, for example, [@ehrig_FundamentalsAlgebraicGraph_2006; @jakumeit_GrGenNETUser_2023] and Section "Background").
+GrGen.NET provides a universal framework written in C# implementing the so-called Single-Pushout (SPO) approach of graph rewriting for multigraphs (see, for example, [@ehrig_FundamentalsAlgebraicGraph_2006; @jakumeit_GrGenNETUser_2023]).
 The choice to use GrGen.NET instead of other common graph rewrite systems in the software domain (e.g., AGG, PROGRES, FUJABA) is its execution performance with respect to matching and rewriting (refer to the benchmark described in [@geiss_ImprovementsVarroBenchmark_2007], which was introduced in [@varro_BenchmarkingGraphTransformation_2005] first).
 Specifically, GrGen.NET's pattern matching engine employs some techniques that increase the practical execution performance of subgraph matching, which is an NP-complete problem but is at least one order of magnitude faster than comparable candidates [@jakumeit_GrGenNETUser_2023].
-GrGen.NET employs custom-tailored data structures and a dynamically optimized strategy for subgraph matching, which compiles the pattern matchers into machine code to take full advantage of the structure of the current host graph.
-As described in [@jakumeit_GrGenNETUser_2023], search plans are used to conceptualize matching strategies.
-Therefore the creation of search plans is framed as an optimization problem, which is heuristically solved by establishing a cost model.

 # Key Features

 The tool implements a unidirectional transformation from bigraph models to GrGen.NET models, and generates several files that GrGen.NET can execute and visualize.
 These include GrGen.NET's graph metamodel (`*.gm`), the graph model conforming to the metamodel (`*.grs`), rules (`*.grg`), and a script that configures the initial graph state and defines a simple rule execution strategy (`*.grs`).
 In turn this means that BiGGer is able to process the signature, bigraph, rules and tracking maps specified in the Eclipse EMF Ecore format [@steinberg_EMFEclipseModeling_2008], which implements the EMOF standard [@ISO19508_2014].
-Refer to [www.bigraphs.org](www.bigraphs.org) on how to model EMOF-compliant bigraphs in Java, visually or via the dedicated domain-specific language BDSL [@grzelak_BigraphicalDomainspecificLanguage_2021].
+Refer to [www.bigraphs.org](www.bigraphs.org) on how to model EMOF-compliant bigraphs in Java, visually or via the dedicated domain-specific language [@grzelak_BigraphicalDomainspecificLanguage_2021].

 The functionality of BiGGer is offered via different interfaces suited for users of different backgrounds: programmatically in Java via the API, or by using the command-line tool.
-Object-oriented design forms the foundation of BiGGer, providing significant benefits to developers.
-This design paradigm enhances modularity and encapsulation, which in turn simplifies the process of extending and maintaining the software.
-That is, developers and students in the bigraph community benefit from the integration of BiGGer with other software systems relying on bigraph rewriting via an object-oriented API that supports the efficient execution of transformation rules on large bigraphs currently available in the literature.
+Developers and students benefit from the integration of BiGGer with other software systems relying on bigraph rewriting via an object-oriented API.
+BiGGer supports the efficient execution of transformation rules on large bigraphs currently available in the literature.

 Moreover, BiGGer is shipped with sample bigraphs and rules and detailed instructions, which are essential in facilitating a better understanding of BiGGer's capabilities and usage.